mahamapara/DSS-energy-change/README.md

 ## This research was conducted for the Tufts MS in Data Science Graduate Course: DS-143 Data Science for Sustainability.

-Assessing impact of academic research on UN's Sustainable Development Goal (SDG) 7.
+The UN Sustainable Development Goal (SDG) 7 is about access to clean and affordable energy.